dgarijo/Materials/Tutorials/wings-docker/readme.md

 2. Click on ```Add``` and ```Import domain```.

 3. Go to http://www.wings-workflows.org/domains/ and select the URL of the domain to download.
+This tutorial has been tested successfully with the domain in students/CaesarCypher.zip, running the CaesarCypher workflow (it has no infrastructure dependencies).
+Other domains may have particular infrastructure requirements that would need to be installed on your Docker image.

 4. Click submit and wait until the domain is imported.
 It should appear shortly after in your domain list.